Gillette targets toxic masculinity in a new campaign–but still advertises on Fox News

 — Gillette (@Gillette) January 14, 2019

-“This is an important conversation happening, and as a company that encourages men to be their best, we feel compelled to both address it and take action of our own,” said Pankaj Bhalla, Gillette brand director for North America, in a statement to The Wall Street Journal.
-“We are taking a realistic look at what’s happening today, and aiming to inspire change by acknowledging that the old saying ‘Boys Will Be Boys’ is not an excuse.”
-Predictably, responses to the campaign have been mixed, with conservative rabble-rousers seemingly feeling threatened by the ad’s message (thus proving its point).
+“This is an important conversation happening, and as a company that encourages men to be their best, we feel compelled to both address it and take action of our own,” said Pankaj Bhalla, Gillette brand director for North America, in a statement to the Wall Street Journal.
+“We are taking a realistic look at what’s happening today, and aiming to inspire change by acknowledging that the old saying, ‘Boys Will Be Boys’ is not an excuse.”
+Predictably, responses to the campaign have been mixed, with conservative rabble rousers seemingly feeling threatened by the ad’s message (thus proving its point).
 (Others have pointed out Gillette’s opportunism.)

-Gillette has also committed to donate $1 million per year for the next three years to non-profit organizations in the U.S. that are geared toward educating and uplifting men of all ages.
+Gillette has also committed to donate $1 million per year for the next three years to nonprofit organizations in the U.S. that are geared toward educating and uplifting men of all ages.

 The spirit of the campaign is commendable.
 But is this really the best Gillette can do?